d12frosted/elpa-mirror/melpa/fancy-dabbrev-readme.txt

 * fancy-dabbrev-expansion-context (default: 'after-symbol)

   Where to try to perform expansion.
-If 'after-symbol, only try to expand after symbols (as determined by `thing-at-point').
-If 'after-non-space, try to expand after any non-space character.
+If 'after-symbol, only try to expand after a symbol (as determined by thing-at-point).
+If 'after-symbol-or-space, also make it possible to expand after a space  (the first expansion candidate will then be based on the previous symbol).
+If 'after-non-space, enable expansion after any non-space character.
+If 'almost-everywhere, enable exansion everywhere except at empty lines.

 * fancy-dabbrev-expansion-on-preview-only (default: nil)